Trodelvy® (sacituzumab govitecan-hziy)

 Monotherapy: Reports of ILD/Pneumonitis

 This document is in response to your request for information regarding Trodelvy® (sacituzumab govitecan-hziy [SG]) and interstitial lung disease (ILD)/pneumonitis.
-Information summarized in this document includes data for SG monotherapy (10 mg/kg IV on Days 1 and 8 of a 21-day treatment cycles) from Phase 2 and 3 clinical studies that constitute the largest pooled safety population of SG.
+Information summarized in this document includes data from phase 2 and 3 clinical studies of SG monotherapy (10 mg/kg IV on Days 1 and 8 of a 21-day treatment cycle) and reported cases of ILD/pneumonitis.

 The full indication, important safety information, and boxed warnings for neutropenia and diarrhea are available at: